Current California Mortgage and Refinance Rates

 • Conventional refinances are any loans that aren’t part of a government-backed loan program.
 These loans sometimes come with higher rates than government-backed refinances, but also sometimes they’re lower.
 For instance, right now FHA refinances are carrying higher rates than conventional refinances on average, while VA refinance loans retain their competitive edge, coming in below both.

 • FHA refinances are often a go-to option for first-time homebuyers because they’re insured by the Federal Housing Administration (FHA).
 The FHA’s backing means borrowers can qualify with lower credit requirements than conventional loans.
-Nationwide, their rates are currently slightly higher than conventional refinance rates.
+Nationwide, FHA loan rates are currently slightly higher than conventional refinance rates.

 • VA refinances are only offered to qualified military borrowers and are backed by the U.S. Department of Veterans Affairs (VA).
-Their rates are typically very competitive; in the current rates environment in California, you can expect a VA refinance to carry a rate around 0.2 percentage points lower than an FHA refinance.
+Their rates are typically very competitive; in the current rates environment in California, you can expect a VA refinance rates to be around 0.2 percentage points lower than an FHA refinance.

 What is the current mortgage rates forecast for 2024?